Back to All Events

 —2006

-Join us for an afternoon with the distinguished poet Jane Hirshfield, who returns to The Poets Corner on Sunday October 12 for a reading and conversation with our founder & host, Meg Weston.
+An afternoon with the distinguished poet Jane Hirshfield for a reading and conversation with our founder & host, Meg Weston.

 Out in paperback this fall, Jane’s latest book The Asking: New and Selected Poems offers a signature investigation of the conditions, contradictions, uncertainties, and astonishments that shape our existence.
 Jane will read from poems old and new, and we’ll talk about the things that are important to her today as she reads and writes poetry and centers herself in the face of a world gone off-kilter.